moonstripe/kojinglick/content/using-github-as-cms.md

 2. How will I access the content?
 3. How will I create the content?

 By considering these things, I can settle on a front-end/content management stack that is effective at completing the task at hand.
-For example, when building <a href="https://privacycode.ai/" target="_blank" rel="noopener noreferrer">PrivacyCode</a>, I settled on using server-side rendered <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> application with a <a href="https://sanity.io/" target="_blank" rel="noopener noreferrer">Sanity</a> content management system by answering those questions as follows:
+For example, when building <a href="https://privacycode.ai/" target="_blank" rel="noopener noreferrer">PrivacyCode</a>, I settled on using a server-side rendered <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> application with a <a href="https://sanity.io/" target="_blank" rel="noopener noreferrer">Sanity</a> content management system by answering those questions as follows:

 1. I need to store it somewhere persistent, secure, and offsite.
 2. I need a secure way of accessing the data, like GraphQL or a REST API.
 3. Content needs to be draftable by a content team.

 But for myself, these considerations are a little overkill.
-I'm not sharing anything business critical from <a href="https://moonstripe.com/" target="_blank" rel="noopener noreferrer">my business</a>, and I don't have a content team to worry about.
+I'm not sharing anything critical to <a href="https://moonstripe.com/" target="_blank" rel="noopener noreferrer">my business</a>, and I don't have a content team to worry about.
 I'm optimizing for convenience, not security or propriety.
-Besides, as I add complexity to this blog project, the harder it is to actually keep to a regular posting pattern.
+Besides, as I add complexity to this blog project, it becomes harder to actually keep to a regular posting pattern.
 I actually do want to use it to chronicle what's going on in my life.
 Let's go back to those questions:

 1. I can store my content somewhere easy and accessible.
 2. I can access the content through a filesystem, rather than deal with a REST API or GraphQL.
 3. I can create a Markdown file in that filesystem whenever I want.

-I've dreamed of actually implementing something that looks decent with a skeleton this simple.
+I've dreamt of actually implementing something that looks decent with a skeleton this simple.
 Here's how I implemented it.

 ## Fresh and Deno Deploy